jbsparrow/CyberDropDownloader/docs/transition-to-v6.md

 # Transition from V4 or V5 to V6

-Built into Cyberdrop-DL V6 is a tool that allows you to import both your configs and your history DB.
+Built into Cyberdrop-DL V6 is a tool that allows you to import both your configs and your history DB from previous versions.

+{% hint style="danger" %}
+V6 introduces some breaking changes, using a more strict config validation logic, replacing  `md5` with `xxh128` as the default hashing algorithm and using a new database schema.
+It's recommended to do a manual backup of your current AppData folder.
+You won't be able to rollback to a previous version after the transfer is completed.

+You can learn more about the changes on the release announcement
+{% endhint %}

+{% hint style="info" %}
+Even after a successful config migration, you may find that Cyberdrop-DL does not start because some of the values on your config from the previous version are no longer valid.
+Please follow the instructions Cyberdrop-DL will show on the screen to fix it.

+You can use the Config Options page as reference for valid config values
+{% endhint %}

 #### Importing previous configs <a href="#importing-previous-configs" id="importing-previous-configs"></a>